Logiqx/gps-details/docs/devices/garmin/fit/field_description/README.md

 Notes:

-1. The list of FIT base types is available in Profile.xlsx inside the [FIT SDK](https://developer.garmin.com/fit/download/).
+1. The list of FIT base types are available in Profile.xlsx inside the [FIT SDK](https://developer.garmin.com/fit/download/).
 2. The FIT base types and invalid values are also listed in Table 7 of the [FIT protocol](https://developer.garmin.com/fit/protocol/).